Chart Color Schemes

 Chadstone is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Chadstone has a high level of cultural diversity, with 51.8% of its population speaking a language other than English at home and 49.8% born overseas.
-Christianity is the predominant religion in Chadstone, making up 43.4% of the population.
-Notably, Judaism comprises 1.0% of Chadstone's population, which is higher than the Greater Melbourne average of 0.4%.
+Chadstone has a high cultural diversity, with 51.8% speaking a language other than English at home and 49.8% born overseas.
+Christianity is the main religion in Chadstone, accounting for 43.4%.
+Judaism is overrepresented in Chadstone at 1.0%, compared to Greater Melbourne's 0.4%.

 Frequently Asked Questions - Diversity